iftakhermasum/iftakhermasum/README.md

 <b>Hi there 👋 I'm Iftakher,</b>

-I am a Front End Web developer.
-Since 2012 I am working as a web designer and developer.
-I like to take new challanges and solve probelms professionally.
-Most of the time I work with WordPress and Webflow but I also like to work with JavaScript and PHP.
-Client requirements and satisfaction is my main priority.
+I am a Front-End Web Developer.
+Since 2012, I have been working as a web designer and developer.
+I enjoy taking on new challenges and solving problems professionally.
+Most of the time, I work with WordPress and Webflow, but I also like to work with JavaScript and PHP.

 <h2 style="border-bottom:1px solid #ededed;width:100%;">🔭 Skills and experiences: </h2>